-The RICS Conduct and Appeal Committee consists of a Chair, lay members and RICS professionals.
-All of the panels involved in our disciplinary procedures are drawn from members of the committee.
+The RICS Regulatory Tribunal consists of a Presiding Chair, lay members and RICS professionals.
+All of the panels involved in our disciplinary procedures are drawn from members of the tribunal.

 Sir Michael was called to the bar in 1970, became a QC in 1984 and was appointed a High Court Judge in 1998.
 From 1998 to November 2016 Sir Michael was a Judge of the High Court (Queen’s Bench Division).
 From 2007-16, he was a nominated Judge of the Commercial Court, where he sat most regularly, of the Technical and Construction Court, the Administrative Court and of the Employment Appeal Tribunal, also sitting in the Chancery Divisions and in the Court of Appeal (Criminal Division).

 Sir Michael was President of the Employment Appeal Tribunal from 2002-05, and was responsible for substantial reforms and changes to that Court’s rules and procedures, which are still in place and effective, 10 years later.
 In Dawson’s Short History of the Employment Appeal Tribunal (Second Ed) Chapter 9 it was stated that ‘there is no doubt that Burton J’s policies have been responsible for great savings of time and expense.